 To ensure that the most able students who attend the GA are sufficiently challenged, the Grammar Band has been created.
 This will operate from Year 7 through to Year 11.
 Students in this group will be identified for their academic potential [with students deemed to be 'disadvantaged' a priority].
-These students will be targeted to achieve grades 7-9 at GCSE.

-Students in the Grammar Band will follow the full GA curriculum in Years 7 and 8 but at an accelerated pace and to a deeper level.
-Students will be guided to follow the EBacc in Years 9-11 which will include GCSE studies in English, English Literature, Maths, a minimum of Double Science and a modern foreign language and/or a humanities (Geography and/or History) option and two further choices.
+Students in the Grammar Band will follow the full GA curriculum in Years 7 to 9 but at an accelerated pace and to a deeper level.
+Students will be guided to follow the EBacc in Years 10 -11 which will include GCSE studies in English, English Literature, Maths, a minimum of Double Science and a modern foreign language and/or a humanities (Geography and/or History) option and two further choices.
 Students studying Triple Science will choose two other options.

-9. Curriculum Plus
+9. Bespoke Provision

-Curriculum Plus is a bespoke provision designed specifically to meet the needs of students identified as having barriers to learning.
-Students will access the mainstream curriculum where possible but may be withdrawn for small group tuition for a range of cognitive programmes as well as English, Maths, Science, Humanities and speech and language.
+Bespoke provision is designed specifically to meet the needs of students identified as having barriers to learning.
+Students will access the mainstream curriculum but may be withdrawn for bespoke programmes.